Please have a look at the 'news' section of the website for the latest information - appointments for some age groups are now available to be booked.

 Influenza Vaccinations – 2018 Campaign

-Our annual flu campaign is now well underway with over 2,000 patients having been vaccinated against the disease.
+Our annual flu campaign is now well underway with almost 2,400 patients having been vaccinated against the disease.
 We have held three flu clinics this year which were well attended, and vaccines are still available for any patients who have not yet had their flu vaccination.

 Traditionally, the campaign runs from late September through to December and most people are aware that patients aged 65 or over (as at 31/3/2019), some children and those who are pregnant are eligible for a free vaccination through the NHS.